-Donna A. Patterson Ph.D.
+Donna A. Patterson, PhD

 Dr. Donna A. Patterson is a Professor and is the Chair of the Department of History, Political Science, and Philosophy.
 She also directs the Africana Studies Program.
 Dr. Patterson is the author of Pharmacy in Senegal: Gender, Healing, and Entrepreneurship.
 She is currently working on projects on pandemics (Ebola and COVID-19), drugs, and on Black Texans.
-Dr. Patterson teaches courses in African, African American, and African Diaspora history and studies and global health.
+Dr. Patterson teaches courses in African, African American, and African Diaspora history and politics and in global health.

 Dr. Patterson has published scholarly articles on pharmaceutical markets, women pharmacists and Ebola in the Journal of Women’s History, Anthropologie et Santé, Journal of Global Health Reports and the Journal of Healthcare for the Poor and Underserved.
-Her forthcoming publications include an article on “Women in Senegal” for the Oxford Encyclopedia of African Women’s History, “Small State, Big Impact: Delaware’s COVID-19 Response,” for the World Medical and Health Policy Journal.
+Recent academic publications include articles on “Women in Senegal” for the Oxford Encyclopedia of African Women’s History, “Small State, Big Impact: Delaware’s COVID-19 Response,” for the World Medical and Health Policy Journal.
 She is the editor of a book series: Routledge Research in Health and Healing in Africa and the African Diaspora.

 E-mail: dapatterson [at] desu.edu

 Administrative Secretary, Ms. Monay Cummings, 302-857-6621; monaycummings [at] desu.edu